ab-noori/Hello-React-Frontend/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [EduPlanner] <a name="about-project"></a>
+# 📖 [Hello React Frontend] <a name="about-project"></a>

-> **[EduPlanner]** This project involves the development of an application where online classes with teachers can be reserved by students.
-It is built with React as the frontend and Ruby on Rails as the backend, enabling students to easily book classes with their preferred teachers among the available options.
+> **[Hello-React-Frontend]** This project involves creating a Rails API app, setting up a PostgreSQL database to store five different greeting messages, and implementing an API endpoint to retrieve a random greeting from the database.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>